-Social Security Disability Status
+Disability Requirements, Disability Status

 Insured Status is What Makes SSDI and SSI Different From Each Other

-Social Security disability is based upon your earnings record and on your insured status.
-How do you obtain insured status so that you can potentially receive social security disability benefits?
+Social Security Disability is based upon your earnings record and on your insured status.
+How do you obtain insured status so that you can potentially receive Social Security Disability benefits?
 Depending on your earnings for any given year, you may earn up four quarters of coverage.
-Social Security uses the total quarters of coverage you have earned to establish whether or not you are insured for Social Security disability.
+Social Security uses the total quarters of coverage you have earned to establish whether or not you are insured for Social Security Disability.

 Social Security requires more quarters of coverage to establish insured status for older individuals than younger individuals (this makes sense because, otherwise, a person who becomes disabled in their early twenties could never hope to receive disability benefits even if they have a condition that keeps them from working the rest of their adult life).
 However, for anyone, at least six quarters of coverage are required for insured status.